Now Accepting Blue Cross Blue Shield. Call Today!

 Methamphetamine

 Methamphetamine, while less commonly abused than alcohol, opioids and marijuana, still plays a significant role in substance misuse in Overland Park.
-The 2019 Kansas City Substance Use Patterns and Trends report disclosed that between 10–15% of treatment admissions in the Kansas City metropolitan area, which includes Overland Park, were due to methamphetamine.
+As of 2020, 1.12% of those aged 12 and older in Kansas had used methamphetamine within the last year.

 Warning Signs of Substance Abuse